Whatley Crescent West temporary closure (4 October – 18 December 2021)

 This may include works by service providers in local streets.
 All works will follow approved Traffic Management Plans.
 To minimise the impact on local residents, the majority of works will be completed during the day.
 If your home services are impacted, you will be notified in advance with the time and date of the service disruption.

-Residents will be notified in advance of any planned after-hours works.
+Residents will be notified in advance of any planned out of hours works.

 Piling and excavation (from 15 March 2021)

 We’re installing sheet piles and permanent bored piles.
 Sheet piling involves the installation of temporary metal barriers in the ground to protect the existing station and rail infrastructure while the surrounding ground level is excavated and lowered.
 Permanent piling involves deep drilling into the ground to create strong foundations for the new station bridges.
-We’re using a 30 metre high piling rig and crane as we drill around 180 piles to a depth of 21 metres.
+We’re using a 30m high piling rig and crane as we drill around 180 piles to a depth of 21m.

 Residents and businesses may be impacted by vibration, noise and dust.
 Approved noise and vibration management plans are in place and monitors have been set around the worksite to ensure we comply with standards.
 Watercarts will be used for dust suppression.